brsynth/DNAWeaver_SynBioCAD/Readme.md

   with the exact sequence provided in the input file (in the future it would be easy to automatically break long parts into smaller fragments).
 - The desired sequence for a design is simply the contenation of that design's part sequences in the right order (no assembly overhang is included).
 - Buy primers with overhangs to extend the parts fragments via PCR and create   homologies between them so they can be assembled
-- Assemble each construct in a single step with Golden Gate assembly if possible, else with Gibson assembly.
+- Assemble each construct in a single step with Golden Gate assembly if possible, else with Gibson assembly (or only one of the two methods if the option ``gibson`` or ``golden_gate`` is selected).
 - Start with the first design, and for each subsequence design assembly plan   reuse the primers ordered and fragments PCRed in previous designs, if   relevant.

 Here is a schema of the supply network used: